 By hiring individuals with a solid set of soft skills, overall engagement and productivity increases.
 When a reciprocal relationship between employee and employer is established individuals to perform at their best: people care about companies that care about them.
 Indeed, 77% of employees would be willing to work longer hours for a more empathetic employer according to a Business Solver’s aforementioned study.
 Not that we encourage working late unless absolutely necessary (boundaries are key to good mental health), but this statistic presents us with an example that compassionate leadership inspires enthusiasm and dedication from employees.

-Not taking interpersonal skills into account when assembling teams can impact the wellbeing of both the individual in role and that of the whole workforce.
-If a leader is unable to establish trust and influence their staff, or navigate conflict and disagreements at work, this can lead to stress, unhappiness and fragmented ways of working.
+Not taking interpersonal skills into account when assembling teams can impact the wellbeing of both the individual in the role and that of the whole workforce.
+If the leader is unable to establish trust and influence their staff, or navigate conflict and disagreements at work, this can lead to stress, unhappiness and fragmented ways of working.

-So, when sifting through that pile of resumes it’s important to look at the ‘whole person’ and put forward the candidates with a good balance of skills: hard and soft.
-If you see key words like collaboration, communication or problem solving on an application, be sure ask them about it at interview.
+So, when sifting through that pile of resumes it's important to look at the 'whole person' and put forward the candidates with a good balance of skills: hard and soft.
+If you see key words like collaboration, communication or problem solving on an application, be sure to ask them about it at interview.

 Despite their name, soft skills can be some of the hardest to learn.
 Developing a soft skillset is about prioritising your team’s (and your own) wellbeing and forming habits to ensure that this is always the case.
 We can do this by working on our self-awareness, social awareness and relationship management.